 H-1B cap season is here.
 On April 2, USCIS began accepting petitions for the H-1B visa lottery.
-And similar to last year, it took just five business days before.
-While waiting to have an H-1B petition accepted, you may be wondering what to expect.
+Open for the first five business days in April, it only took until April 6 before.
+While waiting to have an H-1B visa petition accepted, you may be wondering what to expect.
 When can your employee enter the U.S. if they’re not already here?
 When can they begin working?

 Here’s what you can look forward to as you get started:

 H-1B petition accepted?
 Here are your next steps

 Though there may be delays in acceptance of H-1B cap petitions (such as requests for evidence (RFEs), which increased by 45 percent between 2016 and 2017), 85,000 H-1B visas will be awarded.